adstriegel/cse20289-fa23/assignments/baseline/README.md

         * [new branch]      striegel/assignment00 -> striegel/assignment00
         branch 'striegel/assignment00' set up to track 'origin/striegel/assignment00'.
         %

+    > As a general aside, it is not uncommon for branches to be more of a local thing.
+Think of it like, I need to do some explorations / tinkering on X but I need to be able to flip back and forth to fix things on the main branch.
+Remember, as long as you commit things, you can always unwind and fix pretty much anything.

 10. Take a look online via GitHub and see if everything is there.
 Note that you will need to pick the appropriate branch (not `main`).
 11. If you are done with the assignment, merge your branch back into the main branch.
 Switch back to the main branch.
 Merge in the branch.
 Push the changes to main.